m101yosef/m101yosef.github.io/content/teaching/advanced-python/lecture1.md

 ### Comments
 Like everything we do in our life, almost all people can see what we do, but we want to tell them why we do it.
 Take a deep breath and think about the reason why you want to learn Python because I don't just want you to tell me that you are learning.
+The same thing applies here with your code, but we are not explaining only the why, there is more...

+#### Inline comments
+The comments next to the code and in the same line are called inline comments and you should at least give 2 spaces between the code and the comment.
+Another important thing is that you have to explain why you wrote this line of code (The good) not what the code does (the bad) and not tell your sadness story and how hard your life is (the ugly).

 ```python
 # The good